Skip to main content

 Focus on Value

-ITIL 4 is a holistic approach for managing value.
+ITIL 4 is a holistic approach to managing value.
 Based on the Service Value System and the integration of dimensions that tie together practices, ITIL 4 enables speed to value for all service providers.
-Value is the results of all of our people, practices, and technology.
+Value is the result of all of our people, practices, and technology.
 Value is what we deliver.
 ITIL 4 stresses the need to co-create value with all stakeholders none more important than with the customer.
 If we are going to succeed, we must all “Focus on Value”

 Start Where You Are

 In the words of Donna Knapp, we need to “honor the past”.
 There has been a lot of effort and real commitment that has been put forth to advance product development and service management in every organization.
 We certainly do not want to throw the baby out with the bath water.
-Honor the past and leverage from gains made in ITIL V3, DevOps and Agile initiatives.
+Honor the past and leverage from gains made in ITIL V3, DevOps, and Agile initiatives.
 ITIL 4 is taking a gradient approach to development and so far, it has in my opinion “Overdelivered”.

 Progress Iteratively with Feedback